 The Council has a table of fixed Fees and Charges that cover all areas where public charges are made.
-These are approved annually by members and provide a transparent and an easy-to-read reference point.
+These are approved annually by Members and provide a transparent and easy-to-read reference point.

-By its nature this is a fixed process, so gives little opportunity, outside of the annual review, to add or remove charges, where that might be advantageous or appropriate for exceptional short-term reasons.
-It is noted that there is some flexibility of stated rates permitted through the corporate Financial Procedure Rules.
+By its nature this is a fixed process, so gives little opportunity, outside of the annual review, to add or remove charges where that might be advantageous or appropriate for exceptional short-term reasons.

-Several of the areas of potential income generation are completely new, and subject to a very wide range of potential variances depending on what is being purchased (e.g. item, service, space), when it is required (e.g. space in summer might be more in demand than in the winter), and why it is being requested (some may be commercial and others may be altruistic for the benefit of the local community).
+Several of the areas of identified potential income generation are completely new, and subject to a very wide range of potential variances depending on what is being purchased (e.g. item, service, space), when it is required (e.g. space in summer might be more in demand than in the winter), and why it is being requested (some may be commercial and others may be altruistic for the benefit of the local community).
 For these reasons it is not possible to identify a clear charging policy for all areas of new potential income generation that will cover every eventuality.
 Any attempt would likely be extremely complex and thereby counterproductive in terms of encouraging income opportunities to develop.

-It is recognised that the flexibility required has the potential to be in conflict with the aspiration of the council to set clear and transparent policies.
+It is recognised that the flexibility required has the potential to be in conflict with the aspiration of the council to set comprehensive policies.
 However, not all areas of potential income generation are connected with making a charge, so it is possible to narrow the areas of focus making the issue easier to address.
 The table below sets out which of the main areas of income require fees and charges setting for them.

 Yes No

-External grant bodies $\checkmark$
+External grant bodies \checkmark

-corporate sponsors $\checkmark$
+corporate sponsors \checkmark

-CLC lotteries $\checkmark$
+CLC lotteries \checkmark

-Advertising $\checkmark$
+Advertising \checkmark

-Sale of items/services/space $\checkmark$
+Sale of items/services/space \checkmark

-Events $\checkmark$
+Events \checkmark

-Activities $\checkmark$
+Activities \checkmark

-Concessions $\checkmark$
+Concessions \checkmark

-Donations $\checkmark$
+Donations \checkmark

-Bequests $\checkmark$
+Bequests \checkmark